Get Tips from an Optometrist

 Radio Frequency FAQ 8: How Long Does the Relief Last

-Relief from dry eye symptoms can last up to two years depending on how severe your condition was.
+Relief from dry eye symptoms can last up to two years depending on how severe your condition is.
 As with everything, proper upkeep will help maintain the treatment for longer.

 Radio Frequency FAQ 9: Cost and Coverage